tclssg/tclssg/README.md

 Getting started
 ---------------

-Tclssg is known to run on Linux, FreeBSD, OpenBSD, OS X and Windows XP/7/8.x.
+Tclssg is known to run on Linux, FreeBSD, OpenBSD, NetBSD, OS X and Windows XP/7/8.x.

-To use it you will need Tcl 8.5 or newer and Tcllib installed.
-You will also need a Markdown processor to turn Markdown into HTML.
-Tclssg comes with [Markdown 1.0.1](http://daringfireball.net/projects/markdown/), which requires Perl 5.6 or newer.
+To use it you will need Tcl 8.5 or newer, Tcllib and SQLite version 3 bindings for Tcl installed.

 To install Tcl and Tcllib on **Debian/Ubuntu** run the following command: